-At the Weitz Firm, we are here to help when you need a Philadelphia medical malpractice lawyer.
+At The Weitz Firm, LLC, we are here to help when you need a Philadelphia medical malpractice lawyer.
 Let us ensure that you are compensated for all of your expenses related to the mistake that occurred.

 When it comes to medical mistakes, one thing that people do not often think about is the assumptions that doctors make about patients.
 As humans, often make assumptions about people without even realizing it.